Skip to main content

 If enabled for audio, the intro will play before the pre-roll ad, and the outro will play after the post-roll ad.

 If accessTier is omitted from your embed code, the player defaults to the anonymous tier settings, which have full access to content and ads by default.
-If no intro or outro is set for the anonymous tier, the project-level intro and outro will apply as a fallback.Existing embeds will continue to work exactly as before without any changes.
+Any intro or outro configured in your project settings will apply to the anonymous tier.Existing embeds will continue to work exactly as before without any changes.

-Yes, you can track engagement by access tier in player analytics.
+Yes, you can track engagement by access tier in your analytics dashboard.
 Use the filter at the top to focus on metrics for any specific tier.Alternatively, use our analytics integrations to review metrics in your chosen platform.